pvlib/pvlib-python/docs/sphinx/source/clearsky.rst

     @savefig turbidity-7.png width=10in
     plt.colorbar();

-Here's a plot of selected areas in the Southwest U.S. We have intentionally shown points that are relatively close so that you can get a sense of the variability of the data set.
+The :py:func:`~pvlib.clearsky.lookup_linke_turbidity` function takes a time, latitude, and longitude and gets the corresponding climatological turbidity value for that time at those coordinates.
+By default, the :py:func:`~pvlib.clearsky.lookup_linke_turbidity` function will linearly interpolate turbidity from month to month.
+This removes discontinuities in multi-month PV models.
+Here's a plot of a few locations in the Southwest U.S. with and without interpolation.
+We have intentionally shown points that are relatively close so that you can get a sense of the variability of the data set.

 .. ipython:: python

     times = pd.DatetimeIndex(start='2015-01-01', end='2016-01-01', freq='1D')
-    plt.figure()
+    plt.figure();
     pvlib.clearsky.lookup_linke_turbidity(times, 32, -111, interp_turbidity=False).plot(label='Tucson1');
     pvlib.clearsky.lookup_linke_turbidity(times, 32.2, -110.9, interp_turbidity=False).plot(label='Tucson2');
     pvlib.clearsky.lookup_linke_turbidity(times, 33.5, -112.1, interp_turbidity=False).plot(label='Phoenix');